alexbraeken/gatsby-netlify/gatsby-starter-netlify-cms/src/pages/ListWithUs/index.md

     col3Header: "Agree & Sign the paperwork!"
     col3: "Once you have decided on the right package, simply complete a few forms, sign off the agreement and away we go!"
     col3img: ../../../static/img/Agree_&_Sign.jpg
+part4:
+    header: "CUTTING EDGE TECHNOLOGY WITH A CLASSIC CUSTOMER FOCUSED APPROACH"
+    text: "<p> We use the newest technologies to ensure that owners, guests and we get all the necessary information and tools necessary to maximize bookings, customer satisfaction and  owner's peace of mind.</p>

+    <p>Together with industry giants such as Hostfully, Stripe, Mailerlite and others, we've created tools for lightning fast bookings, enquiries, payments and customer relations.
+We're always looking at the cutting edge to make sure we're always providing the best experience for everyone involved.</p>"
+part4Img: ../../../static/img/hostfully.jpg
 testimonialHeader: "Here's What Some Owners Have To Say"
 ---